laravel/docs/controllers.md

 <a name="controllers-and-namespaces"></a>
 #### Controllers & Namespaces

 It is very important to note that we did not need to specify the full controller namespace when defining the controller route.
-Since the `RouteServiceProvider` loads the `routes.php` file within a route group that contains the namespace, we only specified the portion of the class name that comes after the `App\Http\Controllers` portion of the namespace.
+Since the `RouteServiceProvider` loads your route files within a route group that contains the namespace, we only specified the portion of the class name that comes after the `App\Http\Controllers` portion of the namespace.

 If you choose to nest your controllers deeper into the `App\Http\Controllers` directory, simply use the specific class name relative to the `App\Http\Controllers` root namespace.
 So, if your full controller class is `App\Http\Controllers\Photos\AdminController`, you should register routes to the controller like so: